 The Kangaroos came back to score 10 straight points in the second quarter.
 They avoided a disastrous start and came out with the victory.
 On the second play of the game, Keough fumbled at its own 35.
 John Enterline of O'Neill picked up the loose ball and ran in the end zone for a quick six points.
 On the conversion, Enterline then pounded it in for another two points.
 On the very next play for Keough, they fumbled it again on a bad handoff.
 O'Neill recovered on its opponent's 32-yard line.
 There could not have been a much better start for O'Neill.
-However, the strong Keough defense held and sacked the "It was nice to finish with a $\cdot$ O'Neill guarterback on fourth- "We wasted a lot of opportunities, but we still had fun.
+However, the strong Keough defense held and sacked the O'Neill quarterback on fourthand-four to regain the ball.
+"We wasted a lot of opportunities, but we still had fun.
 Both teams gave 100 percent efforts and that's all you can ask for," Enterline said.
 "We're looking ahead to next year as we're only losing three or four guys.
 This year has been something to build on and we have no regrets."
 O'Neill had a field goal opportunity late to win the game, but since the game was at night, the field with lights that they were playing on did not have goal posts.
 They could not kick a field goal so they had to score a touchdown.
 Keough picked off the O'Neill quarterback.